yinzixuan126/mpc_path_follower_ros/readme.md

 # MPC path follower based on ros navigation stack

 ## Abstract
-MPC path follower, Using ros navigation stack, Working with move_base, Not stable version
+MPC path follower, Using ros navigation stack, Working with move_base, Not stable version Currently, it only can follow global path with small curve.

 ## About us
 Developer: